MetaMask/metamask-improvement-proposals/MIPs/mip-x.md

 Streamlining Disconnection: Reducing the number of clicks and steps needed to disconnect from a dApp, making the experience more user-friendly.

-Consistency in Connection Management: Providing a disconnect feature directly within the dApp aligns with user expectations and creates a consistent experience.
+Consistency in Connection Management: Providing a disconnect feature directly within the dApp aligns with user expectations and creates a consistent experience since the dapp can both request and revoke permissions.

 Improved User-Dapp Communication: Clear, in-app options for managing permissions improve user confidence and control.